-The required core courses for nuclear engineering graduate students are NUCL 504 (radiation), NUCL 510 (reactor physics), NUCL 520 (reactor materials) and NUCL 551 (reactor safety).
-Students without an Purdue University undergraduate nuclear engineering background, are required to complete NUCL 501 (nuclear engineering principles) as well as NUCL 504, 510, 520 and 551.
-Students who took NUCL 205 and NUCL 305 as undergraduates at Purdue are not required to take NUCL 504.
+The required core courses for nuclear engineering graduate students are NUCL 501 (nuclear engineering principles), NUCL 504 (radiation laboratory), NUCL 510 (reactor physics), NUCL 520 (reactor materials) and NUCL 551 (reactor safety).
+Students without a Purdue University undergraduate nuclear engineering background and did not complete NUCL 200 and 300 (or approved equivalent courses at a peer institution) are required to complete NUCL 501 (nuclear engineering principles) as well as NUCL 504, 510, 520 and 551.
+Students who took

+NUCL 205 and NUCL 305 at Purdue (or approved equivalent courses at a peer institution) are not required to take NUCL 504.

-Students must take a minimum of 48 hours of 500 or 600 level technical courses, including the core courses and 6 hours of approved math, computer science or other computational courses.
-The project based course NUCL 597 Nuclear Engineering Projects I is not allowed for course credit.
+Students must take a minimum of 48 hours of 500 or 600 level technical courses, including the core courses and 6 hours of approved math, computer science, or other computational courses.
+Project-based courses are not allowed for course credit.
 New technical courses with temporary number NUCL 597 (3 credits hours) with a course title up to 6 credit hours (2 separate courses) are allowed.
-The new NUCL 597 course should be a approved course by graduate committee and Head with details provided on course syllabus, meeting hours, evaluation method, and method of grading similar to regular graduate courses in nuclear engineering.
-Students may petition the Graduate Committee to waive the mathematics requirement if they have taken 500-level mathematics or computer science courses elsewhere.
-If a student has undergraduate credit at Purdue for one or more of the core courses, he or she will take other 500 or 600 level technical courses to fulfill the 48 credit hour requirement.
+The new NUCL 597 course should be an approved course by graduate committee and Head with details provided on course syllabus, meeting hours, evaluation method, and method of grading similar to regular graduate courses in nuclear engineering.
+Students may petition the Graduate Committee to waive the mathematics requirement if they have taken 500-level (or higher) mathematics or computer science courses elsewhere.
+If a student has undergraduate credit at Purdue for one or more of the core courses, he or she will take other 500 or 600 level technical courses to fulfill the 48 credits hours requirement.
 Any Purdue 500-level or 600-level technical course is an acceptable elective provided that it is consistent with the student's program and objectives.
 The Ph.D.
 POS must include at least three 600 level courses.
 For special circumstances, a student may include a maximum of 3 credit hours of a needed undergraduate course NUCL 460 on his or her POS.